 We can’t provide advice, but may be able to signpost you to an organisation where you will be able to request advice in these areas.

-We work closely with the Charity for Civil Servants, Rowland Hill Fund and BT Benevolent Fund.
-We are also continually looking to establish new relationships with other charitable organisations.
+We work closely with organisations which have a shared history with Benenden Health – for example, the Charity for Civil Servants, Rowland Hill Fund, Hospital Saturday Fund and BT Benevolent Fund.

 You can speak with a member of our team by calling 0800 414 8450* (Monday – Friday 8-4pm) or you can email email@example.com